-- With 4 players, form 2 teams of 2 players.
-With 3 players, one player will play alone against a team of 2 players. - Each team starts the game with 10 cards.
-The cards are equally divided among the team-members. - When drawing extra cards, team-members must agree how many cards each member may draw. - Team-members must agree who will play a Special card without giving info on the card which shall be played. - Each team-member may exchange 1 or 2 cards.
-At the end of the turn, each team-member draws 2 cards. - 4-players rules: Cards are kept secret for the other team-member.
+- .
+With 4 players, form 2 teams of 2 players.
+With 3 players, one player will play alone against a team of 2 players. - .
+Each team starts the game with 10 cards.
+The cards are equally divided among the team-members. - .
+When drawing extra cards, team-members must agree how many cards each member can draw. - .
+Team-members must agree who will play a Special card without giving info on the card which shall be played. - .
+Each team-member may exchange 1 or 2 cards.
+At the end of the turn, each team-member draws 2 cards. - .
+4-players rules: Cards are kept secret for the other team-member.
 When resolving a battle, each team-member takes care individually of one or two fronts (by common agreement).
 Thus, you can only add a support card on your own Army!

-5. Fog of War
+4. Fog of war

 During the battle deployment, play all Army and Fleet Cards facedown.
 This speeds the game up, adds a surprise factor, but skips a tactical element.
-Before drawing bonus cards for the Central Powers, remove the bonus "Fog of War" from play.
+Before drawing bonus cards for the Central powers, remove the bonus "Fog of war" from play.

-6. Historical Variant
+5. Historical variant

-This variant makes it harder for the Central Powers player to win the game.
-It simulates the real challenge the Central
+This variant makes it harder for the Central player to win the game.
+It simulates the real challenge the Central Powers faced.

-Powers faced.
 It will also prolong the game.

-During the game set-up, the Central Powers player must remove one of his two 4 Fleet cards from his set of cards.
-This card may not used during the game.
+During the game set-up, the Central player must remove 1 fleet n°4 from his Central set of cards.
+This card isn't used in the game.

-Consider the medals beside the Victory track as an extra space.
-So the track consists now of 15 spaces instead of 13.
+Consider the medals beside the victory track as an extra space.
+So the track counts now 15 spaces instead of 13.
 For obtaining a total victory, the marker must end on the medal-symbol.

-7. Attrition
+6. Attrition

 This variant simulates the attrition of war.
-Starting from 1917 (Nivelle offensive), the players draw 3 cards instead of the standard 4 at the end of a turn.
-This attrition lasts until the end of the game.
+Starting from 1917 (Nivelle offensive), players draw 3 cards instead of the standard 4 at the end of a turn.
+This attrition continues till the end of the game.

-14. DESIGNER NOTES
+13. DESIGNER NOTES

-1. Notes from Arno
+1. Notes of Arno